 While peak-season travel has its appeal, the demand for safaris during these times – which generally align with popular holiday periods, such as school breaks and Christmas – pushes up their prices.
 If you travel during Africa’s green season instead, not only will the more popular destinations be less crowded, but your trip will be more affordable.

 Game viewing during the green season is still good, if not excellent, and contrary to popular belief, you can still witness phenomena like the Great Wildebeest Migration, which doesn’t stop just because everyone is back at work!
 Rather, the animals continue their circular voyage, and with the right help you can be at the right place at the right time and be immersed in this experience.
-For more information you can also read our blog about the best time to go on safari.
+For more information you can also read about the best times to visit Africa on safari.

 2. Get off the beaten track